Forescout/eyeExtend-Connect/WinGetPatcher/README.md

 ## Re-installing or Upgrading

-**Forescout's Connect Plugin caches aggressively.** When updating the app, the console only honors an in-place "Update" if `property.json` and `system.json` are structurally identical.
+**Forescout's Connect Plugin caches aggressively.** When updating the app, the console only honors an in-place "Update" if `property.conf` and `system.conf` are structurally identical.
 Any structural change requires:

 1. **Remove** the existing app from Tools → Options → Connect
 2. **Delete any policies** still referencing the old templates (especially the 2.1 Inventory template)
 3. **Re-import** the new `.eca`
+4. **Re-link policy conditions.** Forescout silently strips this app's properties from any existing policy conditions during remove/re-import.
+After importing, open each policy that referenced a WinGet property and re-add the condition.

 ### Special note on 2.1 Inventory template re-imports